betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 Having the exercise at the beginning of the meeting, though, also ensures it actually happens.
 It shows commitment.
 At the end of the meeting, unless the team is committed to reserving time for the activity, it can feel rushed or like an afterthought.
-But, having the activity at the end does provide a natural way for any follow-up conversation to adjourn.
+Having the activity at the end, though, does provide a natural way for any follow-up conversation to adjourn.

 It works best if leadership of the practice can regularly rotate to various members of the team.
 That said, no team member should be *required* to lead an inclusive minute.